PrismarineJS/flying-squid/docs/README.md

 There are several modules than can be used to generate the world.
 The default one is called diamond-square

-* [node-voxel-worldgen](https://github.com/mhsjlw/node-voxel-worldgen) a voxel world generator written in Rust, compatible with flying-squid and allows basic minecraft-like generation including caves.
+* [node-voxel-worldgen](https://github.com/mhsjlw/node-voxel-worldgen): a voxel world generator written in Rust, compatible with flying-squid and allows basic minecraft-like generation including caves.
-* [diamond-square](https://github.com/PrismarineJS/diamond-square) a diamond square minecraft generation
+* [diamond-square](https://github.com/PrismarineJS/diamond-square): a diamond square minecraft generation
+* superflat: a superflat worldgen with configurable blocks and biome

 To install a world generation, all you have to do is npm install it and then change the generation option in settings.json.